Red Hen Publications

 So.
 Are you just relaying to us what your mother (“Secrets and lies, that’s how we grew up,”) told you, and randomly embroidering on it?
 Because it sounds like that to me.

 And since Aberforth was only 7 or 8 at the time, himself, I doubt that Kendra went into detail.
-Ariana had been dead for nearly 100 years, and I wouldn’t count upon even the most devoted brother remembering everything with perfect clarity by this time.
+Ariana had been dead for nearly 100 years by the time we heard that story, and I wouldn’t count upon even the most devoted brother remembering everything with perfect clarity by this time.

 • • • •